What is Cold Laser Therapy?

 - 2014 - 30% reduction of the costs of hospitalisation in PBM Oral Mucositis patients.
 Click here

-- 2014 - MASCC guideline revisions recommend oncologists to use of LLLT/PBM to reduce the incidence and severity of Oral Mucositis.
+- 2014 - MASCC guideline revisions recommend use of LLLT/PBM to reduce the incidence and severity of Oral Mucositis.
 Click Here.

 - 2013 - Journal Applied Oral Science.
 TMJ Systematic review "it seems clear that the use of laser brings benefits when properly applied and administered".
 Click Here.